 While the three banks we review in this article will be great for most small businesses looking for SBA loans, there are situations where you may need a different solution.
 For example, if you’re operating in a very niche industry you may find it difficult to get funded unless you work with a lender that is familiar with how your industry operates.

-All of the best SBA lenders in this article are traditional banks, which can have lengthy application processes.
-If you’re looking for something faster than 45 – 90 days, then we suggest using a broker to help you through the whole process.
-SmartBiz, our recommended SBA broker, provides quick and easy access to SBA working capital loans of $30k – $350K and commercial real estate loans from $500K – $5MM.
+All of the best SBA lenders in this article are traditional banks, which can have lengthy application processes and be hesitant to work on deals under $350K.
+If you’re looking for something faster than 45 – 90 days, then we suggest leveraging an online SBA loan platform to help streamline the process.
+SmartBiz, our recommended SBA loan provider, provides quick and easy access to SBA working capital loans of $30k – $350K and commercial real estate loans from $500K – $5MM.

-There are three main reasons that you may want to use an SBA loan broker instead of going directly to the bank:
+There are three main reasons that you may want to use an SBA lending platform instead of going directly to the bank:

 - Speed & Convenience

 - They Increase Your Odds of Getting Approved

 Normally, bank loans require lots of paperwork, take over 30 hours of a business owner’s time, and close in 3-4 months.
 SmartBiz shrinks this down to about 15 hours and typically close in 30 days or less.
 Their initial online application process takes just a few minutes.
 When we at Fit Small Business applied for a loan, we finished the online application in half an hour and received a pre-approval email right away.
 After that, a SmartBiz rep asked us for supporting documents, submitted our loan package to a partnering bank, and helped us with the lender’s underwriting and closing processes.